 The risk of developing a cocaine addiction is particularly great for women.
 Some studies say women are more likely to develop an addiction to cocaine than men by a factor of 3.3.
 If you experiment with cocaine when you are 12 or 13, you are four times more likely to develop an addiction to cocaine compared to those of you who started to use cocaine at the age of 18-20.

-By far the best form of treatment for cocaine addiction is to attend a residential rehab clinic.
-Many of these clinics offer modern therapy that gets to the core of cocaine addiction.
-You will also be introduced to the 12-step cycle as practiced by Cocaine Anonymous.
-Many cocaine rehab clinics such as Cassiobury Court employ Cognitive Behavioural Therapy and Motivational Therapy because these therapies have been proven to effectively tackle cocaine addiction.
+The most proven and effective cocaine addiction help in the UK if treatment is required is residential rehab.
+The treatment is provided by private clinics such as Cassiobury Court, most of these clinics offer modern therapy that gets to the core of cocaine addiction.
+You will also be introduced to the 12-step cycle as practised by Cocaine Anonymous.
+Many cocaine rehab clinics like ourselves employ Cognitive Behavioural Therapy and Motivational Therapy because these therapies have been proven to effectively tackle cocaine addiction.

-If you suffer from a cocaine addiction, perhaps your best course of action could be to consider spending a week or two at residential rehab clinics.
-Cassiobury Court offers cocaine rehab services in the South East of England, and across the United Kingdom through Step One Recovery.
+If you suffer from cocaine addiction, perhaps your best course of action could be to consider spending a week or two at residential rehab clinics.
+Cassiobury Court offers cocaine addiction help which includes industry-leading cocaine rehab services in the South East of England, and across the United Kingdom through Step One Recovery.
 For more information and to finally turn your life around, contact our admissions team today on 01923 369 161.